-The Cévennes building was an experimental hall built in 1982 on the Lavalette domain in Montpellier, in the South East of France.
-At the time of its failure, it housed a wind tunnel and a mezzanine level built in 2014 along the northern facade, and offices on two floors along the southern facade.
-Figure 6 gives an overview of the Cévennes building before and after the
+The Cévennes building was an experimental hall built in 1982 in the Lavalette domain in Montpellier, in the southeast of France.
+At the time of its failure, it housed a wind tunnel and a mezzanine level built in 2014 along the northern facade and offices on two floors along the southern facade.
+Figure 6 gives an overview of the Cévennes building before and after the damage.
+The dimensions of the roof were l = 45 m in the east-west direction, L = 54 m in the north-south direction and a height of 10 m.